antoninfaure/ML-higgs/README.md

 ## Data:

-The data sets required to train and test the prediction models we have implemented can be found on AIcrowd: https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files
+The data sets required to train and test the prediction models we have implemented can be found on [AIcrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files)

 **Note**
 To run our code, please download these files and put them in the same folder as our code files.